morganc6/norm_cram_4_igv/README.md

 #### Series of commands to convert cram to TDF file
 convert bam to cram using samtools.
-Do this for a specific chromosome or set of co-ordinates add this as the last arugment.
+Do this for all chromosomes, a specific chromosome or set of co-ordinates.
+This is defined in the last arugment in the following command.

 ```
 samtools view -b -T $reference_fa $sample.cram $chr > $sample.bam